Ramotion/direct-select-android/README.md

     }
 }
 ```
-7. Finally - put all parts together in main activity layout and write some code in `MainActivity`:
+7. Finally - put all parts together in the main activity layout and write some code in `MainActivity`:
 ```java
 public class AdvancedExampleActivity extends AppCompatActivity {